Moebits/Fullscreen-Fix/about.md

 - Some of the bottom is cutoff in regular fullscreen, but y-scaling the game scene appears to break triggers.

-- You can't switch between borderless fullscreen and windowed mode in the game settings without restarting as there is a black screen.
+- Switching from borderless fullscreen to windowed mode doesn't move it back to the desktop space.